Samsung Galaxy Note 4: Sales

-Samsung Galaxy Note 4 was released around the start of October 2014 and was available in most major markets by the middle of October.
+The Galaxy Note 4 was released around the start of October 2014 and was available in most major markets by the middle of October.
 The first regions to receive the device were South Korea and China where it gained huge popularity.
 In the first month only, the Galaxy Note 4 reportedly sold 4.5 million units, which is a little less than its predecessor, the Galaxy Note 3, which was able to report 5 million sales in the first month after release.
 Samsung says that sales of the Note 4 were lower than those of the Note 3 at launch because the Note 4 was initially unavailable in some major international markets due to manufacturing issues, delaying release until early November in markets including the United Kingdom and India.

 Plug-in for Samsung Gear VR

-Only Snapdragon variants of the Samsung Galaxy Note 4, sold by US and European mobile carriers, may be plugged into the Samsung Gear VR headset, which was created in partnership with Oculus VR.
+Galaxy Note 4 is the first generation of Galaxy phones that has the ability to connect to the Gear VR and only Snapdragon variants of the Galaxy Note 4, sold by US and European mobile carriers, can be plugged into the Samsung Gear VR headset, which was created in partnership with Oculus VR.